chahalsukhveer/ratwara_sahib_app/README.md

 ##Publish IOS
 - ionic build ios --prod --release
 - open xcode
-- open project
+- open workspace , not project
 - select generic IOS device
 - deselect automatically auto signing
 - Product -> Scheme -> Edit Scheme to open the scheme editor.
 Next, select the Archive from the list on the left hand side.
 Make sure that the Build configuration is set to Release